hidiodi/sugar-beet-yield-prediction/docs/scientific_paper_analysis/report.md

     *   **Algorithm:** **HuberRegressor** ($\epsilon=1.35$).
 This linear model is robust to outliers and is used to predict the *residual* (`Actual - Trend`).
     *   **Inputs:** `wofost_residual`, `VegetationVigorIndex`, `RootZoneDepletion`, and Stage 2 pest/disease features.

 * **Super Ensemble Architecture and Meta-Learner Introduction:** The final forecast system is a **Super Ensemble** driven by a Meta-Learner (XGBoost Classifier).
 The primary role of the Meta-Learner is to overcome the structural bias of individual component models by acting as a dynamic "switch".
 It achieves this by predicting which specialized component model (e.g., Physics-Informed, Hybrid XGB) is likely to have the **lowest error** for a specific district and year, based on the emerging bio-physical context.
 The Meta-Learner uses high-level, interpreted features (including ensemble statistics and district-specific biases, such as `District_Historical_Bias`) to make this optimal selection.
-The overall architecture allows the Super Ensemble to achieve a higher skill, exemplified by a reduction in MAE from $81.80 \text{ dt/ha}$ (Trend) to $78.80 \text{ dt/ha}$ (Hard Switch) in validation.
+The overall architecture allows the Super Ensemble to achieve superior skill, exemplified by a substantial reduction in MAE from $67.21 \text{ dt/ha}$ (Statistical Trend Baseline) to $56.28 \text{ dt/ha}$ (Final Super Ensemble) over the full 2000-2024 validation period.
 * **Super Ensemble (`train_meta_regressor.py`, `execute_ensemble_forecast.py`):**
     * **Data Preparation (Oracle and Error):** The Super Ensemble meta-learner requires a single optimal model label for each training row.
         * **Oracle Error:** This is the *minimum absolute error* achievable by any component model for a given district-year observation.
 It is calculated as $\min_k(|\text{Actual Yield} - \hat{y}_k|)$ for all component models $k$.